- 3.1.1 Determinant

 Notice that we use the absolute value bars even though the determinant of a matrix may have a negative value indicating that the orientation of space has been changed by the linear transformation encoded by the matrix.

-This indicates that the area of any region $D$ in the domain $\mathbb{R}^2$ will be stretched to a region six times the original area of $D$ and orientation will be preserved.
+This indicates that the area of any region $S\subset\mathbb{R}^2$ will be stretched to a region six times the original area of $S$ and orientation will be preserved.

 Let us take a minute to discuss some vocabulary for matrices and the linear transformations they encode.
-Whenever one writes the definition of a function, on is expected to include
+Whenever one writes the definition of a function, one is expected to include

 - A set of valid inputs for the function called its domain